 The good news is, there’s support if you need it.

 You can apply for extra funding from HMRC to help you cover SMP.
-If you want more personalized guidance, it’s best to speak with an expert.
+If you want more personalized guidance on employer responsibilities for pregnant employees, it’s best to speak with an expert.
 Start by filling out this form and we’ll get in touch to discuss how we can best support you, both through this specific time in your business and beyond.